Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA: Analyses

 \subsection{QA Accuracy v/s Exploration Budget}

 As shown in Table~\ref{tab:exploration_coverage}, real-world KGs, such as Freebase, are intractable to exhaustively explore resulting in only approximate coverage.
 Here, we evaluate the budget-accuracy trade-off of \method, i.e. how the \textit{amount} of exploration affects downstream QA performance.
 For this analysis, we randomly sub-sample multiple sets $\exploration_k$~of varying sizes $k$ from \exploration, which we then use to answer questions over a sub-sampled set of 3,000 questions (1k from each split) from the GrailQA dev set.
-In Fig~\ref{fig:budget_kgqa}, we plot F1-scores for \method~+~$\exploration_k$. \method shows steady improvements with more exploration, notably showing a positive slope even at 10K programs (our maximum due to budget constraints). \\
+In Fig~\ref{fig:budget_kgqa}, we plot F1-scores for \method~+~$\exploration_k$. \method shows steady improvements with more exploration, notably showing a positive slope even at 44K programs (our maximum due to budget constraints). \\

 \textbf{Inverse-consistency.} Additionally, Fig.~\ref{fig:budget_kgqa} shows that re-ranking improves performance at all budget levels.
 Notably, re-ranking recovers (and exceeds) the performance of standard predictions at the maximum budget with only a small set of 500 programs, i.e. a 20x reduction in exploration cost, which translates to a wall-clock setup time of only 1.6 hours (versus 1.3 \textit{days} for 10K programs).
+Additionally, performance at the maximum budget of 44K programs can be matched using only 5K programs with inverse-consistency (9x reduction).